benjamintanweihao/benjamintanweihao.github.io/source/blog/2015-02-05-how-to-build-streams-in-elixir-easily-with-stream-resource-awesomeness.html.markdown

 	|> Enum.take(10)
 ```

-When we replace `Enum.map/2` with `Stream.map/2`, both `String.upcase/2` and `String.reverse/2` are invoked only 10 times.
+When we replace `Enum.map/2` with `Stream.map/2`, both `String.upcase/2` and `String.reverse/2` are invoked only 10 times each.
 We don't have to worry that mapping will take long because we are doing the _bare minimum_ when we use the `Stream` module.
 This is why streams are awesome!

 ## Building Your Own Streams

-Here's the super fun part.
-We are going to learn how to create our own streams.
+We are now going to learn how to create our own streams.
 We will go through two examples.
 The first example will be lame, but it will give you a feel of the general idea.
 The second is even more impractical, but will be very fun to play with.

 ### Infinite Number Stream